-As previously announced in September 2021, our board of directors approved a corporate restructuring plan (the "Restructuring") to focus our resources on our most promising respiratory programs and reduce the size of the Company in order to maximize shareholder value.
-We executed the plan and reduced headcount by approximately 75% by the end of February 2022.
+As previously announced in September 2021, our Board of Directors approved a plan to focus our resources on our most promising respiratory programs and reduce the size of the Company in order to maximize shareholder value.
+The corporate restructuring (the "Restructuring") resulted in us reducing headcount by approximately 75%.
+A majority of the total reduction in workforce occurred at the end of November 2021, and the remainder was completed at the end of February 2022.
+Since the Restructuring was announced and through its completion in the third quarter of 2022, we incurred \$31.6 million in Restructuring and related expenses, which was consistent with our expectations.